andrewdpoh/Bamboo_Docs/docs/Client/GUI/widgets.md

 ### Help

-Help has 3 dropdown options: Help, User Guide and Technical Doc.
+Help has 2 dropdown options: Help and Technical Doc.

 Clicking on Help will open a new Toplevel window containing the commands.

-Clicking on User Guide or Technical Doc will open the respective document in either the default document viewer or browser.
+Clicking on Technical Doc will open the document in the browser.

 ---